 As a French learner, you may have a strong tendency as an English speaker to replace the French uvular consonants with the English /ɹ/ sound.
 These uvular sounds are not only non-existent in English, they are also the most common speech sound in the language.

-Doing this is perhaps the biggest giveaway of whether you have a bad accent.
+With French pronunciation, doing this is perhaps the biggest giveaway of whether you have a bad accent.
 Acoustically, the English /ɹ/ sound is completely different from the French Uvular consonants.
 Yet this is still the most common pronunciation error that English speakers make.

 The first step to mastering a new motor movement is to develop a physical awareness of it.
 The two things you want to focus on are location and movement of your mouth.